Description

 Applying this definition to our asset in some examples:

-• The downside volatility over 5 years of iShares MSCI Spain ETF is 18%, which is larger, thus worse compared to the benchmark SPY (14.9%) in the same period.
+• Looking at the downside risk of 18.2% in the last 5 years of iShares MSCI Spain ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (14.9%)

 Sharpe: